PonyLucky/ComicReader/README.md

+I found **Komikku** which is exaclty what a did + No bugs and in a way more advanded state.
+They also do have a comic manager with dl feature and refresh to see if a new chapter is available.
+It's of no use to continue when there's so much better elsewhere.

 # ComicReader

 ComicReader is a comic manager + viewer.
 This app is multiplatform, and is written in Python 3.11 (Should support earler versions).
 It uses PyQt5 for the GUI.